Home » Types of Plants » Propagation

 There are a few different methods when it comes to rubber plant propagation.
 There’s water propagation, soil propagation and air layering.
 We’ll discuss all 3!

-First up, the water method.
-I personally like this method the best because I can see the roots forming!
-Before you take any leaves off the parent plant, be sure to identify the leaf nodes along a healthy stem.
+Nodes are the bumps on the side of the stem that protrude out a bit.
 This will be where the new roots will eventually grow.
 The stem cuttings should be about six inches long and have at least four leaf nodes to ensure success for the new cutting to grow properly.

 cutting the stem of a rubber plant